hl2guide/firefox-privacy-guide/README.md

 # firefox-privacy-guide

-A guide on using Firefox as private internet browser.
+A guide on using Firefox as private internet browser on Windows 11.

 👷 Under construction, please wait for first version. 🛑